stevemk14ebr/PolyHook_2_0/README.md

 # Features
 1) Inline hook (x86/x64 Detour)
-    - Places a jmp to a callback at the prologue, and the allocates a trampoline to continue execution of the original function
+    - Places a jmp to a callback at the prologue, and then allocates a trampoline to continue execution of the original function
+    - Operates entirely on an intermediate instruction object, disassembler engine is swappable, capstone included by default
     - Follows already hooked functions
     - Resolves indirect calls such as through the iat and hooks underlying function
     - Relocates prologue and resolves all position dependent code